 You need all the FPS you can get.
 Turn this off and you will get some more FPS and smoother performance at the cost of graphics.

 Texture Quality: Medium/High

-This setting depends on the VRAM.
-Your graphics card memory in short.
-Medium or high depending on if you have a 2gb card or 4gb card.
-6Gb or higher can go for max texture quality.
+This setting depends on the VRAM, your graphics card memory.
+Set to either medium or high depending on if you have a 2GB card or 4GB card.
+6GB or higher can go for max texture quality.

 Shadow Quality: Lowest.